Want to try it for yourself?

 10. Open source vulnerabilities

 Most of today’s businesses use open source across their entire organizations, meaning that open source vulnerabilities can affect cloud infrastructure and, in turn, become a cloud security issue.
 To stay on top of open source risk, it’s important to understand where each component is located, through end-to-end organizational visibility and an up-to-date inventory such as a software bill of materials (SBOM).
-In order to ensure no direct or transitive open source dependencies have been missed, it’s critical to apply security testing gates across the entire application stack on AWS, from development to production.
+To ensure no direct or transitive open source dependencies have been missed, it’s critical to apply security testing gates across the entire application stack on AWS, from development to production.

 How can you prevent AWS security issues?

-AWS cloud security might seem overwhelming, but it ultimately comes down to a few overarching best practices: end-to-end visibility of cloud resources and security risks across the entire application fleet, strong access control measures, data security measures, and secure application code — both first-party and open source.
+AWS cloud security might seem overwhelming, but it ultimately comes down to a few overarching best practices:

 Snyk provides comprehensive security for both applications and cloud environments, such as AWS, enabling organizations to meet these security best practices.
 Snyk and AWS have worked closely to build a multitude of integrations across the AWS application stack, allowing developers and security practitioners to easily find and fix misconfigurations in their AWS environment, as well as application-level security issues in first-party code, open source dependencies, container images, and IaC configurations across Terraform, CloudFormation or even the running Kubernetes environment.
-Learn more about how Snyk integrates with AWS security tooling.

-Find out more about how we help organizations strengthen their cloud security posture by requesting a demo today.
+Find out more about how Snyk integrates with AWS security tooling and we help organizations strengthen their cloud security posture by requesting a demo today.

 Up Next